DSparks156x/switchyfloat/CONTRIBUTING.md

 But, it's better to use git hooks.

 ## Git Hooks
-Refloat uses `pre-commit` for managing git hooks.
+Switchyfloat uses `pre-commit` for managing git hooks.
 Again, you need to install this dependency in your development environment.
 Then run this to install the commit hook in the repo:
 ```sh
 pre-commit install
 ```